AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Improved the management of cached data from previous sessions.
 (NEO-17039)

+* Fixed an issue that prevented the logins.log file from recording successful login attempts through IMS.
+(NEO-11004)

 **Improvements**

 * iOS 13 is now supported with the HTTP2 connector.